A Foreign Affair (song): Music video

+The music video for the song was directed by Tim White and released on 29 August 2017.

+The video includes references to Australia's former second airline Ansett Australia, which collapsed in 2001, in a tribute to the '80s sounds and looks that influence their style.

 Reception

+Song

-Kyle Butcher from Tone Deaf said "Soft balladry casts the song back into the mid-1980s synth-pop that bred artists like Eurogliders and Pseudo Echo, offering a chance for the melody and lyrics to tell the tale of a mile high foreign affair."
+Kyle Butcher from Tone Deaf wrote about the song "Soft balladry casts the song back into the mid-1980s synth-pop that bred artists like Eurogliders and Pseudo Echo, offering a chance for the melody and lyrics to tell the tale of a mile high foreign affair".

 Mushroom said "["A Foreign Affair" is] a sexy track saturated in '80s tropes.
-From the thick dance beat with that classic gated reverb to edgy bass synths and swirling synth pads, this song is everything you thought you'd never hear in 2017 – and it works."
+From the thick dance beat with that classic gated reverb to edgy bass synths and swirling synth pads, this song is everything you thought you'd never hear in 2017 – and it works".
 Zoë Radas from Stack magazine called the song "the best track" on the album.